afondiel/MIT-6.5940-Notes-Labs/README.md

 # MIT 6.5940 - Notes and Labs⚡️

-Notes and lab notebooks from [MIT 6.5940, (Fall 2023) : TinyML and Efficient Deep Learning Computing](https://www.youtube.com/watch?v=rCFvPEQTxKI) lectures.
+Notes and practical notebooks from [MIT 6.5940, (Fall 2023) : TinyML and Efficient Deep Learning Computing](https://www.youtube.com/watch?v=rCFvPEQTxKI) lectures.

 ## 🌟 Course Overview

-This course introduces the **system-algorithm co-design paradigm** necessary to enable powerful, yet accessible, AI applications on devices ranging from massive cloud TPUs to ultra-low-power microcontrollers (TinyML) and nascent Quantum Computers.

-The focus is on achieving **maximal performance with minimal resource consumption**.
+This course will introduce efficient deep learning computing techniques that enable powerful deep learning applications on resource-constrained devices.
+The main focus is on achieving **maximal performance with minimal resource consumption**.

 ## 🎯 Key Learning Objectives